 - Teen mothers are less likely to finish high school and more likely to live in poverty and/orrely on public assistance.
 In 2010, teen pregnancy associated cost SC taxpayers $166 million.1

-- SC has the 16th highest birth rate in the nation among 15-19 year old females.2
+- South Carolina has the 16th highest birth rate in the nation among 15-19 year old females.2

 Sponsor a workplace program, as part of a wellness initiative, to assist parents in addressing teen pregnancy prevention issues within their families.